Stylishly rustic cottages and dive school, romantically set on sea-washed rocks alongside a white sand beach”

-All meals are included in the price, and served in the thatched restaurant area whose open sides let in a cooling breeze from the sea.
+Meals are served in the thatched restaurant area whose open sides let in a cooling breeze from the sea.
 There's a lovely bar by the pool for (fabulous) pre-dinner cocktails, styled to resemble a boat, with the skeleton of a sperm whale stretched out for guests to gawp over.
 Guests staying in the Retreat Suites can have their meals brought to their dining terrace and served under the African stars, while those in the Beach House have use of a private chef and meals are arranged daily.
 The chef will make suggestions depending on special deliveries and the catch of the day.

 Matemwe Beach House: children of all ages are welcome.
 Lodge Suites: children over 5 only, unless the lodge is booked exclusively.
 Retreat Suites: over 18s only.
 Children under the age of 5 are not permitted to dine in the main restaurant, but the Beach House has a private chef who will discuss meal plans on a daily basis.

 The vibe here is predominately romantic, but that said, this is a great place for older kids, with a sandy beach, kayaks and boat trips.
 On the downside, there are no organised kids' activities, the sun is fierce and there are various natural hazards (rocky coast, sea urchins).

 Children aged 2 and under stay for free, and those aged 3 to 15 pay reduced rates for an extra bed when sharing with adults.
 Children aged 16+ pay adult rates for an extra bed.